bencoepp/bib/docs/networking/p2p-networking.md

 # P2P Networking

-This document describes the peer-to-peer networking layer of bib, built on libp2p.
+This document describes the peer-to-peer networking layer of Bib, built on libp2p.

+---

 ## Overview